rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-26-rustc-dev-guide-overview.md

 ## Get Involved!

 Work is in progress on the Overview, and we need your help.
-A working draft of the document is available in [this branch](#TKTKTK) of the `rustc-dev-guide` GitHub repository.
+A working draft of the document is available in [this pull request](https://github.com/rust-lang/rustc-dev-guide/pull/633) on the `rustc-dev-guide` GitHub repository.

 If there is an area of `rustc` that you would like to understand better and it is appropriate for an overview document, please open an issue on our [issue tracker](https://github.com/rust-lang/rustc-dev-guide/issues) to let us know.